 While Netflix is obviously available, the Australian Netflix only has 445 TV Shows and 1599 movies according to Finder.com latest statistics.
 The American Netflix on the other hand has 1326 TV Shows and 4339 movies.
 This is quite a huge difference, and it’s the reason why most people always look for how to unblock US Netflix.

-You can easily unblock Netflix US with the best VPN for Netflix.
+You can easily unblock Netflix US with these best VPNs for Netflix.

 The most important step is just to make sure that you choose a VPN that can actually unblock Netflix since the streaming service blocks the use of VPNs on its platform.
-While all the above-listed VPNs unblock Netflix US, ExpressVPN gives you the chance to unblock Netflix from other countries.
+While all the above-listed VPNs unblock Netflix US, Surfshark and ExpressVPN also give you the chance to unblock Netflix content only available in other countries.